Jean's Bible Study Topics of the New Testament

 1Cor 16,8-10

-· (101l) Thy kingdom come Ø Ambitious to promote the kingdom of God Ø Preaching the gospel – Paul wanted to come to Corinth, but a wide door of ministry had opened to him at Ephesus, and he couldn’t pass it up, since these were human souls at stake.
-His delay in coming to Corinth has led to the church of the Ephesians and will result in his letter to them, which became some of the most beautiful words the world has ever known.
+(101l) Thy kingdom come >> Ambitious to promote the Kingdom of God >> Preaching the gospel – Paul wanted to come to Corinth, but a wide door of ministry had opened to him at Ephesus, and he couldn’t pass it up, since these were human souls that God had prepared for salvation.
+His delay in coming to Corinth has led to the Church of the Ephesians and will result in his letter to them, which became some of the most beautiful words the world has ever known.

 1Cor 16-9,10

-· (14a) Servants of God’s word
+(14a) Servant >> Servants of God’s word

-· (236i) Kingdom of God Ø Pursuing the kingdom Ø Invest in the treasures of the kingdom Ø Invest in the gospel
+(236i) Kingdom of God >> Pursuing the kingdom >> Invest in the treasures of the kingdom >> Invest in the gospel

 1Cor 16-9

-· (29d) Gift of God Ø God is our advocate Ø Delivered from adversity
+(29d) Gift of God >> God is our advocate >> Delivered from adversity

-· (148j) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Obligation to preach the gospel Ø Preach even if it hurts
+(148j) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Obligation to preach the gospel >> Preach even if it hurts

-· (165h) Works of the devil Ø Manifestations of the devil Ø Hardship Ø The hardship of persecution
+(165h) Works of the devil >> Manifestations of the devil >> Hardship >> The hardship of persecution

 1Cor 16-10,11

-· (14j) Servant Ø Ministry of helps Ø Helpers have the heart of the one who trained them – Paul sends Timothy in his place until he arrives, and tells the Corinthians to receive him with open arms, knowing that he will be doing the Lord’s work.
-Paul trusted Timothy with the souls whom he led to Christ, who will become his reward and crown of faithfulness in heaven.
-He trusted Timothy because he had a good spirit.
+(14j) Servant >> Ministry of helps >> Helpers are indirectly in charge of the word >> They have the heart of the one who trained them – Paul sent Timothy in his place until he arrived, telling the Corinthians to receive him, for he was doing the Lord’s work.
+Paul trusted Timothy with the souls he had led to Christ, who represented the jewels in his heavenly crown.
+He trusted Timothy because he had a good heart.
 He loved the Lord and lived the Christian walk, and he had a sincere faith and a genuine spirit.
 For this reason Paul warned the Corinthians not to despise him.
-Anyone who has a close walk with God is readily despised in the world to the point of being despicable.
-Those who walk in their anointing and are tight with God are peculiar people to those who are carnal and fleshly, such as the Corinthians.
-Part of the process of receiving the truth is to receive those who bring the truth.
-For the Corinthians to receive Timothy was the first step in receiving the truth he came to share with them.
-If Timothy was readily despised because of his walk with God, then how much more did they despise Paul (2Cor 10,7-11)?
+Anyone with a close walk with God is despised in the world.
+Those who walk in their anointing and are tight with God are a peculiar people to those who are carnal and fleshly in mind, such as the Corinthians.
+Therefore, part of the process of receiving the truth was to receive those who brought the truth.
+The Corinthians receiving Timothy was the first step in receiving the truth he came to share with them, and had they despised Timothy, how much more did they despise Paul (2Cor 10,7-11)?
 Paul was so tenacious that he was able to rise above those who despised him and defended himself, whereas Timothy may have been a little more timid.
-Paul was not going to let anyone walk over him.
-When people despised Paul, he would tell them to their faces, and explain to them that the reason they despised him was because they didn’t know the Lord the way they should, putting them in their place.
+Paul was not going to let anyone walk over him but told them to their faces, and explained to them that the reason they despised him was the result of their own shoddy walk with God, putting them in their place.

-· (130k) Thy kingdom come Ø Manifestations of faith Ø Unity Ø Accept one another Ø Love tears down social differences in the church
+(130k) Thy kingdom come >> Manifestations of faith >> Unity >> Accept one another >> Love tears down social differences in the Church

 1Cor 16-12